Davejongenelen/smwa-lab-01/README.md

 ## Instructions for Students

-Clone a copy of this repository using Git.
+Clone a copy of this repository using Git. -> done

 To accomplish this you might proceed as follows: